MukitCSTE/UVicSENG360Labs/lab07/index.md

 - Note: At this point, I recommend making yourself the `root` user in the VM.
 If you are still the postgres user, you may use the `exit` command to stop being postgres and roll back to being root.

+Change yourself to the `root` user and move to the following directory.
+This should be familiar from last week:

+	su
+	cd /usr/lib/cgi-bin

 Use the following python script and save it as `sql.py`.
 Place your python script in the `/usr/lib/cgi-bin` folder.
 It should be able to display the tuple with id value equal 5 (make sure there is one in your table).
+Remember to grant the script execution permissions.

 ```python
 #!/usr/bin/python